 5 Tips for Successful Studying

 Plot a study plan schedule about six months prior to the exam.
 Target your self- or group study by employing the ANCC Test Content Outline or AANP Handbook for a breakdown of the topics by percentage that you can expect on exam day.

 Research shows answering questions in the format close to the exam provides the best format for studying.
 There’s a statistically significant correlation between the number of questions that you take and the performance on the exam.
 BoardVitals offers the various question types, including hot spotting, and multiple select.

 The ANCC provides free Sample Questions you can start with.
 Look for more practice to get use to the format/timing on the real test.
 BoardVitals offers practice questions for both the ANCC and AANP FNP exams.

-- Access the Test-Taking Strategies Web Course made available by ANCC.
-The test-taking course provides ways to get ready for the exam and details over a dozen essential test-taking proficiencies.
+The ANCC Test-Taking Strategies Web Course provides ways to get ready for the exam and details over a dozen essential test-taking proficiencies.

-- Anticipate the requirements for the exam.
 Know the location of the examination site.
-Check in at the test site requires personal identification like driver’s license or state identification.
+Check-in at the test site requires personal identification like driver’s license or state identification.
 Plan for a full night of sleep prior to the test, consume a protein (e.g., eggs, yogurt, oatmeal or cereal) breakfast and ingest plenty of water as no food or drink is allowed in the test room.
 Arrive ahead to use the restroom before entering the exam room.

-- The examinee uses a computer to answer multiple choice questions.
-First, read the entire question prior to looking at the answers; then preview the answers and choose your response.
+The examinee uses a computer to answer multiple choice questions.
+Be sure to read the entire question prior to looking at the answers.
+Then, read all the answers choices and choose your response.
 The exam allows guessing with no penalty.
 Guess if you do not know the answer.
 Misconstruing the question leads to wrong answers.